jcbrand/backbone.vdomview/README.md

 ## How to use

 To use it, extend `Backbone.VDOMView`.
-Then, instead of implementing a `render` method in your view, add either a `renderVNode` or `renderHTML` method.
+Then, instead of implementing a `render` method in your view, add either a `toVNode` or `toHTML` method.

-* `renderVNode` must return a virtual node as returned by snabbdom's `h` function.
+* `toVNode` must return a virtual node as returned by snabbdom's `h` function.
-* `renderHTML` must return a string of HTML representing the view.
+* `toHTML` must return a string of HTML representing the view.

-The HTML of the `renderHTML` must be structured that there's a root element containing everything else.
+The HTML of the `toHTML` must be structured that there's a root element containing everything else.
 This root element is the view's top-level element, in other words, it's the `this.el` or `this.$el` attribute of the View.